Skip to main content

 IFAS SWFREC

 The Southwest Florida Research and Education Center will address agricultural and natural resource issues that arise from the complex interplay among agricultural, urban, and natural systems.
 The overarching goal of the center’s research programs is to sustain a profitable agriculture industry, vital environmental services and quality of life in southwest Florida.
-Major research opportunities are in areas such as land and water use; pests and diseases of citrus and vegetables; alternative crops; improved crop production systems; and new technologies that more effciently allocate resources for optimized agricultural productivity while protecting and conserving the natural environment and resources of the region.
+Major research opportunities are in areas such as land and water use; pests and diseases of citrus and vegetables; alternative crops; improved crop production systems; and new technologies that more efficiently allocate resources for optimized agricultural productivity while protecting and conserving the natural environment and resources of the region.

 Core Programs of the Future